ippas/imdik-zekanowski-sportwgs/README.md

 *note: To query workflows run on a given day: `curl -X GET "http://localhost:8383/api/workflows/v1/query?submission=2020-10-06T00%3A00%3A00.000Z&status=Running" -H  "accept: application/json"`*

-### 2) joint genotyping and annotations
+### Joint genotyping and annotations

 *note: This needs to be repeated with corrected samples, for now the joint vcf does contain 7 wrong samples* *note 2: joint genotyping was performed for both sportsmen only and with GTS - two vcfs are available*

-4. The g.vcf's that were returned from the Intelliseq germline pipeline were joint genotyped in intervals according to [this script](https://github.com/ippas/imdik-zekanowski-gts/blob/master/preprocessing/joint_genotyping.md)
+1. The g.vcf's that were returned from the Intelliseq germline pipeline were joint genotyped in intervals according to [this script](https://github.com/ippas/imdik-zekanowski-gts/blob/master/preprocessing/joint_genotyping.md)

+2. Annotations and PCA for sportsmen-only vcf were performed in Hail 0.62 on Google Cloud.
+The following scripts were run:

+## Analysis
+Details of analysis